Is Your Slip And Fall Your Fault?

 Your reason for being on the property where the slip and fall occurred can also be a factor in determining fault.
 If you were on the property for a legitimate reason, such as shopping at a store or visiting a friend, then you may have a case for holding the property owner responsible if they were negligent.

-Read More: Is Cintas Liable For A Mat Slip And Fall?
+Read More: What Is The Difference Between Slip Trip And Fall?

 However, if you were on the property for an illegal purpose, such as trespassing, then you would likely be at fault for any injuries sustained.